-A wood burning stove is a wonderful addition to a home.
-It should provide many years reliable service, make an excellent focal point in a room, and provide much welcomed warmth on cold winter days.
-However, it is essential that you get the right advice, and make the right decisions when buying your wood burning stove.
+A wood-burning stove is a wonderful addition to a home.
+It should provide many years of reliable service, make an excellent focal point in a room, and provide much-welcomed warmth on cold winter days.
+However, it is essential that you get the right advice, and make the right decisions when buying your wood-burning stove.

 Here are a few points you should consider:

 Required Heat Output – When you buy a wood burner stove, you should know the required heat output that is right for your room.
 A stove which is too small will fail to heat a room, where one that is too big will overheat a room, both situations far from ideal!

 Required heat outputs can vary to a large extent, below are a few examples of quite how much this variance can be, using a set formula.
 As a general rule, to make a room 21°C when it’s 1°C outside, you will need 1kW of heat output for every 14 cubic metres of space.

 Room Size (medium sized lounge) – w.
 18ft – h.
 7ft – l.
 12ft

 Uninsulated – 4.4Kw

 Room Size (large lounge) – w.
 25ft – h.
 8ft – l.
 20ft